Archit0720/Low_Light_Image_Enhancement_With_Object_Detection/README.md

 Steps to execute :
 * Create a virtual  environment

 * Activate it

 *Install the requirements

-*Save all the given files in an folder
+*Save all the given files in a folder

 * Execute app.py , it will host your page (html page) and there you can upload images